Trust img

 The terms STI and STD are often used interchangeably, but there is a small difference between them.

-Today, healthcare professionals commonly use the term STI because it includes both symptomatic and asymptomatic infections.
+The term STI is now more commonly used in healthcare because it includes both symptomatic and symptom-free infections.

 What Are the Types of Sexually Transmitted Infections?